 Vegetarian Keto Pantry Staples

-- Hemp Hearts: Along with flaxseeds, chia seeds, and almond milk, hemp hards can be the basis for keto “oatmeal.”
+- Hemp Hearts: Along with flaxseeds, chia seeds, and almond milk, hemp hearts can be the basis for keto “oatmeal.”
 They’re also a great source of omega-3.

 - Flaxseed: Flaxseeds are fiber-rich and loaded with omega-3 fatty acids and antioxidants.
 However, because they contain lignans, which mimic estrogen, they may have a negative effect on testosterone levels in men although they are safe for women.